ibm-datapower/datapower-labs/docker/ibmcom-datapower-example/README.md

 ## Concepts

-The goal of this project is to completely, utterly, and unashamedly embrace the Docker SDLC (Software Delivery Life Cycle).
+The goal of this project is to completely, utterly, and unashamedly embrace the Docker SDLC (Software Development Life Cycle).
 At the same time, it is intended to be an extremely simple example with minimal prerequisites to demonstrate how DataPower may fit into an orchestration environment.

 For our orchestrator, we will use a simple Makefile.
 It has the ability to automate all the actions that we want to demonstrate.
 For example: